Cognitive Distancing in Stoicism

 |Albert Ellis||Donald Robertson||Epictetus|

-Stoic philosophy is among the many influences Dr. Ellis drew upon many in developing REBT.
+Stoic philosophy is among the many influences Drs.
+Ellis and Beck drew upon in developing REBT.
 However, there is a conundrum or a seeming conundrum between REBT’s emphasis on “disputing” and the stoic preference for “distancing.”
 In this sense, stoic philosophy may have more in common with third wave behavior therapies (ACT, et al) it does to REBT.

 We are grateful for permission form Donald Robertson publish his thoughtful and well-informed, in-depth article here in it’s entirety.
 Don is a CBT therapist, philosopher, stoic, teacher, author and purveyor of the excellent website/blog http://donaldrobertson.name/